Zeal8bit/Zeal-8-bit-OS/README.md

 * `DE = 0x4000` and `BC = 0x1000`, the parameters are **correct**, because the buffer pointed by `DE` fits into page 1 (from `0x4000` to `0x7FFF`)
 * `DE = 0x4000` and `BC = 0x4000`, the parameters are **correct**, because the buffer pointed by `DE` fits into page 1 (from `0x4000` to `0x7FFF`)
 * `DE = 0x7FFF` and `BC = 0x2`, the parameters are **incorrect**, because the buffer pointed by DE is in-between page 1 and page2.

+### Syscall `exec`

+Even though Zeal 8-bit OS is a mono-tasking operating system, it can execute and keep several programs in memory.
+When a program A executes a program B thanks to the `exec` syscall, it shall provide a `mode` parameter that can be either `EXEC_OVERRIDE_PROGRAM` or `EXEC_PRESERVE_PROGRAM`:
+* `EXEC_OVERRIDE_PROGRAM`: this option tells the kernel that program A doesn't need to be executed anymore, so program B will be loaded in the same address space as program A. In other words, program B will be loaded inside the same RAM pages as program A, it will overwrite it.
+* `EXEC_PRESERVE_PROGRAM`: this option tells the kernel that program A needs to be kept in RAM until program B finishes its execution and calls the `exit` syscall.
+To do so, the kernel will allocate 3 new memory pages (`16KB * 3 = 48KB`) in which it stores newly loaded program B. Once program B exits, the kernel frees the previously allocated pages for program B, remaps program A's memory pages, and gives back the hand to program A. If needed, A can retrieve B's exit value.

+The depth of the execution tree is defined in the `menuconfig`, thanks to option `CONFIG_KERNEL_MAX_NESTED_PROGRAMS`.
+It represents the maximum number of programs that can be stored in RAM at one time.
+For example, if the depth is 3, program A can call program B, program B can call program C, but program C cannot call any other program.
+However, if a program invokes `exec` with `EXEC_OVERRIDE_PROGRAM`, the depth is **not** incremented as the new program to load will override the current one.
+As such, if we take back the previous example, program C can call a program if and only if it invokes the `exec` syscall in `EXEC_OVERRIDE_PROGRAM` mode.

+Be careful, when executing a sub-program, the whole opened device table, (including files, directories, and drivers), the current directory, and CPU registers will be **shared**.

+This means that if program A opens a file with descriptor 3, program B will inherit this index, and thus, also be able to read, write, or even close that descriptor.
+Reciprocally, if B opens a file, directory, or driver and exits **without** closing it, program A will also have access to it.
+As such, the general guideline to follow is that before exiting, a program must always close the descriptors it opened.
+The only moment the table of opened devices and current directory are reset is when the initial program (program A in the previous example) exits.
+In that case, the kernel will close all the descriptors in the opened devices table, reopen the standard input and output, and reload the initial program.

+This also means that when invoking the `exec` syscall in an assembly program, on success, all registers, except HL, must be considered altered because they will be used by the subprogram.
+So, if you wish to preserve `AF`, `BC`, `DE`, `IX` or `IY`, they must be pushed on the stack before invoking `exec`.

+### Syscall documentation

+The syscalls are all documented in the header files provided for both assembly and C, you will find [assembly headers here](https://github.com/Zeal8bit/Zeal-8-bit-OS/tree/main/kernel_headers/z88dk-z80asm) and [C headers here](https://github.com/Zeal8bit/Zeal-8-bit-OS/tree/main/kernel_headers/sdcc/include) respectively.

 ## Drivers